gatsbyjs/gatsby/docs/blog/gatsby-v1.md

 Static site generators offer many benefits over traditional dynamic website frameworks — *better performance, higher security, lower cost of scaling, and a better developer experience.*

-As part of v1, Gatsby blazes new ground for static site generators by supporting rich integrations with CMSs like Contentful, Wordpress, and Drupal, and a suite of features, on by default, that make your sites startlingly fast — route-based code splitting, service workers, offline support, and more.
+In v1, Gatsby blazes new ground for static site generators by enabling rich integrations with CMSs like Contentful, Wordpress, and Drupal, and a suite of features, on by default, that make your sites startlingly fast — route-based code splitting, service workers, offline support, and more.

 Gatsby means no more compromising between developers, designers, and authors.